ahmd1c/jira-api-clone/README.md

 # Authorization :

-**`cookie attached jwt token` that is generated after successfull login or registration and is sent with all subsequent reuests until expired**
+**`Cookie attached jwt token` that is generated after successfull login or registration and is sent with all subsequent requests until expired**

 <br>